mosix11/SODA-NVS-Implementation/README.md

 ### Sampling

-To sample all 24 views of an object from the test set, you can run the sample script by inputting the an object index or the script will take a random sample form the test set and generates 24 target views for this sample using one source view.
+To sample all 24 views of an object from the test set, you can run the sample script by inputting an object index or the script will take a random sample form the test set and generates 24 target views for this sample using one source view.

 ```bash
 python sample.py --objidx 1000